wdsnow66/wdsnow66.github.io/_posts/2024-07-01-credo-lessons-learned.md

 # CREDO Lessons Learned

-This is a post describing the National Charter School Study project, implementation, and lessons learned from a decade of research data workflow and database design in CREDO at Stanford, resulting in a seminal paper on K-12 School Choice.
+This Post describes the National Charter School Study project, implementation, and lessons learned from a decade of research data workflow and database design in CREDO at Stanford, resulting in a seminal paper on K-12 School Choice.
 I was deeply involved in the database design, front-end and back-end implementation, and analyst support.
 I became increasingly involved with research data management, data cleaning, backup, data use agreements, and ultimately data sanitizaiton.
 Stata was our tool of choice and it is a power-tool for data analytics.
-Read the [paper](https://ncss3.stanford.edu/){:target="_blank"}
+Please visit the project results [As a Matter of Fact: The National Charter School Study III](https://ncss3.stanford.edu/){:target="_blank"}

 ## CREDO Data
+CREDO acquired student test score data from 28 States.
+This data was gathered year by year into a longitudinal dataset that could be linked by de-identified student ID.
+Thus student growth could be evaluated year to year.
+Data on the K-12 schools were also collected annually in a local database that could be easily merged into the data workflow based on a unique school ID.
 ![alt text](https://wdsnow66.github.io/assets/img/credo-data.jpg "CREDO Data")

 ## Data Flow block diagram